APogue/APogue.github.io/_drafts/outline-v3/2025-01-31-Outline-v3-intro.md

 **“But as a descriptive statement of law, the assertion “hate speech is not free speech” is just plain wrong.** The Supreme Court has repeatedly struck down laws—including university “speech codes”— that penalize or otherwise regulate “hate speech.””

-“There is no exception from the First Amendment on the basis of the hateful nature of a speaker’s statements.
-On its own, the fact that speech may cause emotional harm to others cannot provide the basis for UC to prohibit it”
+“On its own, the fact that speech may cause emotional harm to others cannot provide the basis for UC to prohibit it.”

-There are exceptions,
+There are exceptions in situations where speech causes undue harm,

 “Equal Protection Clause of the Fourteenth Amendment…**means freedom of speech can sometimes be constrained to further the right to equality.** The reality—and challenge—is that sometimes equality gives way to freedom of speech, and vice versa.”